Book project: Growth, Welfare, and the Entrenchment of Housing Capitalism in the United States and Germany

 In times of increasingly unaffordable housing markets and growing inequality in many advanced economies, the book makes a timely contribution to our understanding of the historical and political foundations of housing finance markets and their attendant public policies, and how they shape housing and wealth inequality.

 “Entrenchment: How Growth Models Shape the Politics of Welfare States and Housing Capitalism in the United States and Germany.”
-(Preparing for submission)
+(Under review)

 * Winner, APSA Best Paper Award, European Politics & Society Section, 2017